Confidential Prompting: Privacy-preserving LLM Inference on Cloud: Evaluation

 \paragraphb{\textbf{High communication overhead of GPU CC}} The last bar in \autoref{fig:smd_overhead_breakdown} shows SPD's latency breakdown with GPU CC disabled.
-Its total latency is $1/3$ of that with GPU CC enabled as the communication overhead reduces by about 5$\times$.
-This is because the GLOO backend~\cite{gloo} transfers tensors via the host, where the GPU CC encrypts and decrypts all transferred data, incuring high overhead~\cite{nvidia_gpu_cc_whitepaper}.
-We expect this overhead can be much reduced and even fully eliminated with newer version GPU CC designs~\cite{nvidia_blackwell} or better support of communication between processes that share the same GPU (See \S\ref{sec:discussion-portability}).
+Its total latency is about $1/3$ of that with GPU CC enabled since the communication overhead reduces by about 5$\times$.
+This is because the GLOO backend~\cite{gloo} transfers tensors via the host, where the GPU driver and GPU device encrypt and decrypt all transferred data going through the PCIe, incurring high overhead~\cite{nvidia_gpu_cc_whitepaper} (\S\ref{sec:nvidia_gpu_cc}).
+We expect this overhead can be much reduced and even fully eliminated with newer version GPU CC designs that enable TEE-IO~\cite{nvidia_blackwell} or better support of communication across processes that share the same GPU (See \S\ref{sec:discussion-portability}).

-\paragraphb{\textbf{Overhead of PO}} PO introduces overhead due to (1) sampling fake n-grams for virtual prompts, which increases time-to-first-token (TTFT) latency, and (2) decoding for $\lambda$ virtual prompts.
-For (1), \autoref{fig:sampling-latency} illustrates the sampling latency for virtual prompts.
-The average sampling time for an eight-token replacement using $\lambda=512$ and $\epsilon=1/32$ is around 1 second.
-Sampling multiple subsequences can be batched, for example, 16 subsequences take about 1.5 seconds.
-Lower $\epsilon$ results in faster sampling due to a reduced $\lambda$.
-For (2), the impact of decoding virtual prompts is reflected in \autoref{fig:latency_vs_output}.
-With eight users, the overhead is about $8\%$ on average when $\lambda=7$, while $15$ to $20\%$ when $\lambda=15$.
-It indicates the overhead is relatively small when $\lambda$ is small, because the GPU is typically underutilized due to the lack of batch parallelism in a user process.
-However, such overhead increases more rapidly when $\lambda$ grows larger, where computation from multiple user processes may become the bottleneck and keep the LLM process waiting.